Best Currency Brokers Compared & Reviewed

 However, a currency broker may offer rates 0.3% from the mid-market, which is an exchange rate selling at 1.1964 and buying at 1.2036.

-A currency broker will buy and sell currency through banks, however, as they exclusively deal in currency transfers and executive significant volume.
-They can therefore negotiate better rates for themselves and their clients than if they were an individual conducting a single transaction.
+Currency brokers will buy and sell currency through banks, however, as they exclusively deal in currency transfers and execute significant volume, meaning they can negotiate better rates for themselves and their clients than if they were an individual conducting a single transaction.

 You can use our exchange rate mark-up calculator to see how much a currency broker has charged for converting currency.
 Enter the mid-market exchange rate at the time of your transaction as well as the exchange rate you were given by your broker.
 It will show the percentage mark-up that was charge, or how much the currency broker earned from your currency exchange.